ToxicPine/planning-win/concrete_plans/explanation.md

 **Integration with Oracle Committee:**

-The Oracle Committee (they pick which nodes should perform each instance of a task), described in [`heartbeat_oracle/index.md`](concrete_plans/heartbeat_oracle/index.md), is bound by these specialization declarations:
+The Oracle Committee (they pick which nodes should perform tasks, regularly checking which nodes are live), described in [`heartbeat_oracle/index.md`](concrete_plans/heartbeat_oracle/index.md), is bound by these specialization declarations:

 ```typescript
 // From smart_contracts/index.md